 - a.
 Abstract (not to exceed 400 words).

 - b.
 Table of contents.

 - c.
 Main body, which includes:

 - Purpose, goals, and objectives.

 - Review of relevant literature.

 - Research design and methods.

-- Implications for policy and practice.
+- Implications for criminal justice policy and practice.

 - Management plan and organization.

 - Dissemination strategy.

 - d.
 Appendixes (not counted against program narrative page limit) include:

 - Bibliography/References (if applicable).

+- Data Archiving Strategy (see "Other Program Attachments" below).

 - List of key personnel (required).

 - Résumés of key personnel (required).

 - List of previous and current NIJ awards (required).

 - Letters of cooperation/support or administrative agreements from organizations collaborating in the project (if applicable).

 - Chart for timeline, research calendar, or milestones (required).

 - Other materials required by the solicitation.